Soviet submarine K-159: Foundering and sinking

-On 28 August 2003, K-159 and her pontoons were manned by ten Russian sailors and taken under tow to Polyarny.
+On 28 August 2003, K-159 and her pontoons were crewed by ten Russian sailors and taken under tow to Polyarny.
 That crew kept the pontoons pressurized and the submarine hull pumped out, but during the early morning hours of 30 August they encountered a squall that ripped away one of the pontoons.
 K-159 did not sink immediately, but was clearly in distress.
 Northern Fleet was notified at 01:20, and Admiral Suchkov arrived at headquarters 20 minutes later.
 By 03:00 the wreck had sunk in the Barents Sea, 200 metres down, with nine of her crew and most likely 800 kilograms of spent nuclear fuel containing some 5.3 gigabecquerels of radionuclides.

 The Military Prosecutor General's office brought charges against Captain Second Class Sergei Zhemchuzhnov who was overseeing the towing operation.
 President of Russia Vladimir Putin removed Suchkov from service on the recommendation of Navy Chief of Staff Vladimir Kuroyedov.
 Putin appointed Vice Admiral Sergey Simonenko acting Commander of the Northern Fleet.
 Before that, he headed the headquarters of the Northern Fleet.

 The Russian government considered plans to raise the wreck of K-159.
 Admiral Kuroyedov believed that "we should not leave nuclear objects lying on the seabed".
 Initial plans were to do so in August or September 2004, but they were postponed.
 In 2007, the British Ministry of Defence began preparations for a salvage operation.
 As part of that recovery planning, the Scottish company Adus was hired to evaluate the wreck.
 A high-resolution sonar generated image of K-159 was published on 1 April 2010.

 In March 2020, Russian President Vladimir Putin issued a draft decree for an initiative to lift the K-159 and K-27 and four reactor compartments from the Barents Sea.
 It is likely that a special salvage vessel will need to be built increasing the estimated recovery cost of US$330m.

 Legal actions

 Shortly after the loss of the submarine, the widows of four of the nine deceased submariners filed a lawsuit against the Russian Defence Ministry demanding compensation of one million rubles (about $US37,500) each in moral damages, a lawyer acting for them said.
 The Ministry objected to the suit, saying that the widows should press charges against Suchkov, who was convicted by a court martial of criminal negligence leading to the submariners' deaths.

 Two bodies were recovered immediately.
-Tsibul'skij was rescued alive and recovered in the Severomorsk Military Hospital.
+Senior Lieutenant Maksim Tsibul'skij was rescued alive and recovered in the Severomorsk Military Hospital.
 The other seven were presumably trapped in the wreck.